mvy/Cryptographic-C---Toolkit/LFSR/MANUAL.md

 ------------

 To control the version number, use CMakeLists.txt.
-To change the compilation flag, change CMAKE_CXX_FLAGS in the CMakeLists.txt.
+To change the compilation flag, change CMAKE_CXX_FLAGS and CMAKE_CXX_FLAGS_Debug in the CMakeLists.txt.

+By default cmake will run in release configuration.
+To switch between Release and Debug mode use :

+    cmake -DCMAKE_BUILD_TYPE=Debug .
+    cmake _DCMAKE_BUILD_TYPE=Release .